How To Identify an Ideal Cross-promotional Partner

 A good cross-promo partnership is mutually beneficial to both parties.
 So how do you find the right partner?

 If you’ve tested out cross-promos or audio ads before and have any data available about how well the listeners of the ads converted to your podcast, you’ll want to keep that top of mind.
 For example, if you have a show about the business of making wine, you might have previously done trades with wine shows and culinary shows.
 Which ads performed best?
 If that knowledge is available to you, it’s a great way to guide yourself in the right direction.
-And if you don’t have that info, make sure to subscribe to our newsletter to be notified about a future article about how to use Chartable Smartpromos.
+If you have previously been using Chartable Smartpromos, consider these podcast attribution alternatives.

 You may already know some of the top shows in your genre.
 If not, it’s important to familiarize yourself with your peers.
 Take a look at shows that have a subject matter overlap with your own either by combing through the top charts of the genre, or searching for relevant keywords on podcast apps.
 From here, you may find a handful of shows that fit the bill.
 If you think your own listeners would like a show, it’s a good indicator that a cross-promo could be effective.